Getting Started with WordPress Plugin Development

 This article will walk you through creating a plugin, and we’ll also look at some intermediate/advanced concepts:

-- Creating a simple plugin integrating WordPress with Facebook Open Graph.
+- A simple plugin that integrates WordPress with Facebook Open Graph

-Note: This guide is aimed at those who are getting started with plugin development.
-A little knowledge of editing files and some rudimentary HTML and PHP is all you’ll need to follow along.
+This post will help level up your dev skills by getting started with plugin development.
+Having a little knowledge of editing files and some rudimentary HTML and PHP are suggested to best follow along.